volumio/volumio-plugins/plugins/miscellanea/m3u_importer/readme.md

 has no hardware dependencies I would expect it to run on other platforms without a problem.

-Plugins are not officially supported on 3.x yet, but I was able to get the m3u importer plugin to work after mounting my USB flash drive manually.

-I expect this plugin to be as compatible with 3.x as it is with other 2.x plugins.

 ## Support

 Please feel free to create a new [issue](https://github.com/skiphansen/volumio-plugins/issues)